Table of Contents

 There are many different CBD oils available.
 Here’s what to look for in finding a good one:

-Broad-Spectrum vs. Full-Spectrum Oil: Broad spectrum oil contains all the good (CBD, terpenes, and other helpful chemicals) from the hemp plant with no THC.
-Full-Spectrum oils contain THC.
-THC is toxic to pets according to the American Society for the Prevention of Cruelty to Animals.3
+Broad-Spectrum vs. Full-Spectrum Oil: Broad spectrum oil contains all the good (CBD, terpenes, and other helpful chemicals) parts from the hemp plant with no THC.
+Full-Spectrum oils contain THC (which can cause a "high").

 Where Can I Buy CBD Oil for Cats?